cloudfoundry/community/CHANGEPLAN.md

 ### Governing Board Approval

-The Technical Oversight Committee (TOC) structure must be approved by the Cloud Foundry Foundation Governing Board.
+The TOC structure must be approved by the Cloud Foundry Foundation Governing Board.
 Once approved, the technical community can proceed with it's reorganization, led by a newly elected TOC.